The Wrath of God is eternal separation

 The wrath of God is not for those who are His Elect and chosen.
-Christ will return to redeem the people that have been sealed with His Spirit; these keep His covenant and have His word in their minds and hearts.
+Christ will return to redeem the people that have been Sealed with His Holy Spirit.
+Those who obey His commandments have His Word written in their minds and hearts.
 (Isa 59:20-21; Heb 8:8-10).

 Luke 16:13-15 No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.
 And the Pharisees also, who were covetous, heard all these things: and they derided him.
 And he said unto them, Ye are they which justify yourselves before men; but God knoweth your hearts: for that which is highly esteemed among men is abomination in the sight of God.

-The Great Tribulation and the Wrath of God are exiting events for those who are looking for the return of Jesus Christ our Redeemer.
+The Great Tribulation and the Wrath of God are exciting events for those who are looking for the return of Christ the Redeemer.